 Personality and Temperament

 The Malay chicken is generally known as a flighty, skittish breed.
 They do not like to be confined and they do not like to be placed together with too many other chickens.
-Despite this, they are often used for showing, which usually takes place in loud, confined spaces.
+Despite this, they are often used for show, which usually takes place in loud, confined spaces.

 Malay chickens are also considered to be quite aggressive.
 They are not a good choice for families with children or for beginner chicken keepers.
 They can also be aggressive to other chickens and may peck at or bully chickens they are not comfortable around.